Skip to content ↓

 - Friedrich Nietzsche

-At Blacko Primary School, we ensure that every child has a meaningful interaction with musical activities and that our music teaching not only engages pupils and creates an atmosphere in which all children feel able to participate but also inspires pupils to develop a love of music and their talent as musicians.
+At Blacko Primary School, we ensure that every child has meaningful interactions with musical activities and that our music teaching not only engages pupils and creates an atmosphere in which all children feel able to participate but also inspires pupils to develop a love of music and their talent as musicians.

 Throughout their time here, we aim to increase their self-confidence, creativity and a sense of individual and collective achievement with respect to music.
-In addition to this, we strive to expose our pupils to music from a variety of cultures so that they can develop an appreciation for a variety of genres and musical styles thus developing positive attitudes and deeper understanding of other cultures and societies.
+In addition to this, we strive to expose our pupils to music from a variety of cultures so that they can develop an appreciation for a variety of genres and musical styles, thus developing positive attitudes and deeper understanding of other cultures and societies.
 This occurs through the classes of knowledge: tacit, procedural and declarative.

-• Tacit knowledge refers to the knowledge gained through experience that is often difficult to put into words.
+• Tacit knowledge refers to knowledge gained through experience that is often difficult to put into words.

 • Procedural knowledge is the knowledge exercised in the performance of a task.